-27. Developments Regarding Fiduciary Access to Digital Assets.
+28. Developments Regarding Fiduciary Access to Digital Assets.

 - a.
 Lawful Consent by Personal Representative of Deceased Owner under Stored Communications Act.
 The Stored Communications Act 18 U.S.C. §§2701-2712 creates privacy rights to protect contents of certain electronic files from disclosure by online providers.
 It prohibits an account provider from disclosing the contents/files of electronic to fiduciaries and family members unless an exception applies.
 If an exception applies, the service provider MAY voluntarily disclose the contents/files.
 One exception is if "lawful consent" exists, but the Act does not specifically address whether personal representative of a deceased individual can grant "lawful consent." - In Ajemian v.
 Yahoo, Inc., 2017 WL 4583270 (Mass.), the Massachusetts Supreme Judicial Court initiated transfer of the case from court of appeals on its own motion.
 The court held that that the decedent's personal representative could provide lawful consent on the deceased user's behalf to release the contents of the deceased user's email account.
 It remanded the question of whether Yahoo's "terms of service" agreement allows Yahoo to refuse access to the account, but hinted that the 15-page terms of service agreement may be UNENFORCEABLE as a contract of adhesion or because there was no meeting of the minds.
 A footnote raised possible issues of "consistency with public policy or any putative unconscionability of the terms." - b.
 Disclosure of Contacts and Calendar under Revised Uniform Fiduciary Access to Digital Assets Act.
-Some of the general rules under the Revised Uniform Fiduciary Access to Digital Assets Act (RUFADA) are:
+Some of the general rules under the Revised Uniform Fiduciary Access to Digital Assets Act (RUFADA) are: - A fiduciary can obtain full access to digital assets other than content of electronic communications unless the user opts out or the court directs otherwise: - For a fiduciary to access the content of electronic communications, the governing document must expressly authorize fiduciary access, or the account holder must otherwise consent to fiduciary access via an online tool [as a practical matter, though, even if the document authorizes disclosure, many vendors still require a court order directing the disclosure; when authorization under the governing document is recognized, many vendors look specifically for the word "consent" in the authorization]; - If a conflict exists between the online tool/account setting and the estate planning documents, the online tool/account setting prevails (§4(a)) this was a very important and significant concession by the ULC representatives; and

-- A fiduciary can obtain full access to digital assets other than content of electronic communications unless the user opts out or the court directs otherwise; - For a fiduciary to access the content of electronic communications, the governing document must expressly authorize fiduciary access, or the account holder must otherwise consent to fiduciary access via an online tool; - If a conflict exists between the online tool/account setting and the estate planning documents, the online tool/account setting prevails (§4(a)) this was a very important and significant concession by the ULC representatives; and - Under §16(a), if a custodian fails to comply with a request from the PR of a deceased user's estate to disclose contents, the PR may apply to state court for an order directing the custodian to comply with the request.
+• Under §16(a), if a custodian fails to comply with a request from the PR of a deceased user's estate to disclose contents, the PR may apply to state court for an order directing the custodian to comply with the request.